failsatheals/WowClassicGrindBot/README.md

 ## 7. Configure the Wow Client - Key Bindings:

 The "Interact with Target" keybind is super important as it allows the bot to turn towards and approach the target.
-The "Target Last Target " keybind helps with looting.
+The "Target Last Target " keybind helps with looting and skinning.

+Keybinds
+0-9, - and = are the main Action Bar
+F1 - F12 are BottomLeft Action Bar
+Misc skills and targeting are BottomRight Action Bar

 From the main menu (ESC) set the following: